gvwilson/sensibleadventures/nardica/nardica.md

 He smiled as if Doctor Johel had paid him a compliment.
 They rode the rest of the way in silence.

-A fractal-patterned fence surrounded the governor's mansion.
+A tall wrought iron fence surrounded the governor's mansion.
+Sleek robotic sentries paced back and forth behind it, their blunt conical heads swivelling to track the approaching vehicles.

-The G-80 pulled to the side to let the bus go through its single gate, but the Marines stayed beside them right up to the turnaround in front of the main doors.
+The G-80 pulled to the side to let the bus go through its single gate, but the Marines stayed beside them right up to the turnaround in front of the mansion's main doors.
 A triangular diamond wedge glistened in the center of the gravel circle, familiar to Iffy from dozens of pictures.
 "In memory" was engraved on each of its faces.